A quick trip to Dixie over the weekend yielded foggy photos.

-Today’s airport experience in PDX was downright nice: the TSA was scanning boarding passes at the far end of the line and sending a large portion through the “PRE” line.
+Mmm… :-) Today’s airport experience in PDX was downright nice: the TSA was scanning boarding passes at the far end of the line and sending a large portion through the “PRE” line.
 Those of us lucky enough to be selected went through security pre-9/11 style: coats, shoes, and belts stayed on and computers remained packed.… Continue reading A View from the Exit Row

 On my flight from Portland to Sacramento this morning, I sat on the left side of the plane.
 Most of the way, I looked out the window.

 Engine No. 5 at the Oregon Zoo.